KamilZielinski/apeekee/README.md

 # Apeekee

-Apeekee is a library that helps you create and verify API keys via headers.
-It heavily depends on Phoenix's `Token` module.
+Apeekee is a library that helps you create and verify API keys via headers

 ## Installation